jasonli2446/kv-cache-visualization/graph-explanations.md

   - **Large error bars**: Heads with inconsistent behavior across layers.
   - **Consistently tall bars with small error**: Most reliable pruning targets.
 - **Implementation details**: Error bars represent the standard deviation of key sparsity across layers, indicating how consistent the pruning potential is for each head.

 ---

+## 5. Pruning Heatmap by Layer and Head (`pruning_heatmap_by_layer_head.png`)

+This detailed heatmap visualizes pruning potential across the model architecture:

+- **What you're seeing**: A heatmap where each cell represents an attention head at a specific layer, with color intensity indicating sparsity.
+- **Interpretation**:
+  - **Layer patterns**: Whether early, middle, or late layers have more pruning potential.
+  - **Head patterns**: Whether specific head positions have consistent sparsity.
+  - **Diagonal/checkerboard patterns**: May indicate systematic redundancy in the model architecture.
+- **Implementation details**: Focuses specifically on key sparsity as the primary indicator of pruning potential.

+---